ozkanpakdil/ozkanpakdil.github.io/content/posts/my_collections/2026/2026-04-22-code-hygiene.md

     alt: 'Code Hygiene: The Architectural Shield'
 ---

 In the world of software engineering, we often obsess over the "Testing Pyramid."
 We pour resources into unit tests, integration tests, and E2E suites.
-These are critical—they tell us that our features work as designed.
+These are critical, they tell us that our features work as designed.
 But there’s a shadowy category of bugs that traditional tests often miss: the architectural "anti-patterns" and "API misuses" that don't break functionality today but lead to system failures, memory leaks, or portability issues tomorrow.

 This is where **Code Hygiene** comes in.